 This analysis is very rough, and is likely off by an order of magnitude or more.
 In addition, ETH has not yet actually transitioned over to PoS, so ETH holders do not capture of the value of the network transaction fees

 Regardless, it is obvious that the fundamental value of ETH (assuming it ever does complete the transaction to Proof of Stake) is not zero.
 In addition, the value of the coin is related to the total fee throughput of the network, meaning the more scalable the network is, the greater the fundamental value of the coin.

-The Causevest Network and XCV will be Proof of Stake from the genesis block.
+The Causevest Network blockchain (XCV) will be Proof of Stake from the genesis block.
 This will give the coin fundamental value as long as there is demand for network block space.
 In addition, some of the transaction fees will be redirected to good causes using our voting and redistribution features.
 These features encourage people to compete with each other in using the network, and so it comes full circle.